wpmudev/moderation/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

 ## Moderation lets you manage comments and user generated content from across your entire network from one place–just like the big online news sites.

 ### Classy Content